purplebricks/pat/docs/hello-world-dotnetcore.md

 # Next Steps

 Now we have a working publisher and subscriber.
-It's worth reading through the other topics on the [getting started](getting-started.html) guide to help you build out a production read subscriber.
+It's worth reading through the other topics on the [getting started](getting-started.html) guide to help you build out a production ready subscriber.

 # Troubleshooting